Naludrag/AIT/Labo1/Labo1.md

 ...
 ```

 With the mount command we can see all the mounted partitions.
-We can see that the partition **sda1** is mounted and has a filesystem of type ext4 for instance.
+For instance, we can see that the partition **sda1** is mounted and has a filesystem of type ext4.

 ***1.2 Which new files appeared?
 These represent the disk and its partitions you just attached.***